MugenMicko/voron/V0/NozzleWiper/README.md

 ### Step 7 - Wiring

-Before permanently mounting the nozzle wiper to the printer test wether it works as expected by wiring the servo to the MCU from outside of the printer.
+Before permanently mounting the nozzle wiper to the printer test whether it works as expected by wiring the servo to the MCU from outside of the printer.

 - Red wire    = +5v
 - Brown wire  = GND